strakaj/SatDINO/README.md

-# :artificial_satellite: :t-rex: SatDINO: A Deep Dive into Self-Supervised Pretraining for Remote Sensing
+# :artificial_satellite::t-rex: SatDINO: A Deep Dive into Self-Supervised Pretraining for Remote Sensing

 This is the official implementation of "SatDINO: A Deep Dive into Self-Supervised Pretraining for Remote Sensing" — a self-supervised learning framework tailored for satellite imagery.
 SatDINO builds upon the **[DINO](https://github.com/facebookresearch/dino)** framework and adapts it to the unique remote sensing data.